 Nikko National Park

-Located a little more than 100 kilometers north of Tokyo, Nikko National Park is the perfect destination for a one or two-day trip from Japan’s capital city.
-Chockfull of natural wonders like lakes, rivers, mountains, and waterfalls, the park is also famous for the Toshogu Shrine, which is considered one of the country’s most ornately adorned shrines.
+Located more than 100 kilometers north of Tokyo, Nikko National Park is the perfect destination for a one or two-day trip from Japan’s capital.
+Chockful of natural wonders like lakes, rivers, mountains, and waterfalls, the park is famous for the Toshogu Shrine, considered one of the country’s most ornately adorned shrines.

 Things To Do In Nikko